factionsecurity/factionsecurity.github.io/docs/reporting/docx-templates.md

 ## What's new in Faction 2

-Templates written for Faction 1 work unchanged.
+Templates written for Faction 1 work unchanged, with one exception: **colors**.
+The `${color}`, `${cells}`, `${fill}` and `${custom-fields}` markers are no longer read — colors are now set in the Report Designer.
+The placeholder colors you painted in the template still work.
+See [Upgrading a Faction 1 template](#upgrading-a-faction-1-template).

 Faction 2 adds the following:

 - **`${assetLocation}`** — the finding's asset location (URL, host or path).
 Available in finding tables and finding blocks.
+When it is a web address it becomes a clickable link.
+- **Hyperlink fields** — a user-defined field type whose value becomes a clickable link wherever its variable sits.
+Email addresses become `mailto:` links.
+See [Hyperlinks](#hyperlinks).
+- **Finding colors in the Report Designer** — pick the color for each severity, likelihood and impact without opening Word, and each placeholder color now has a dark twin so your template stays readable while you build it.
+See [Setting severity colors](#setting-severity-colors).
 - **`${if-section}` / `${end-section}`** — wrap any part of the template so it disappears entirely when a section has no findings.
 See [Conditional sections](#conditional-sections).
 - **`${pageBreak}`** — insert a real page break, including one per finding inside a repeated block.
 - **`${sevId}`** — a per-severity finding counter such as `CV1`, `CV2`, `HV1`.